Fire Prevention Division

 Fire Department Fees and Forms

-- After-Hours Inspection Request or Expedited Plan Review (PDF) (Effective February 1, 2019) Use this form to request an after-hours inspection or an expedited plan review.
+- After-Hours Inspection Request or Expedited Plan Review (PDF) (Effective February 1, 2023) Use this form to request an after-hours fire inspection or an expedited fire plan review.

-- Permit Extension or Reactivation Request (PDF) Use this form to request a permit extension for a permit that is nearing an expiration date, or to reactivate a permit within 180 days of a permit that has expired.
+- Permit Extension or Reactivation Request (PDF) Use this form to request a permit extension for a permit that is nearing an expiration date or to reactivate a permit within 180 days of expiration.

 Fire & Life Safety Annual Inspections